 PEI is known for its many co-operatives and not-for-profit organizations.
 Many organizations are governed by a board of directors.
-One can gain valuable transferable skills and knowledge as a director and that experience is often viewed as highly favourable by employers.
+One can gain valuable transferable skills and knowledge as a director, and that experience is often viewed as highly favourable by employers.

 Some organizations offer stipends to their directors, and all volunteers are valued for contributing to the community.
 Terms of service can range from one year to three years or more.

-Do you know what qualifications are required to volunteer to sit on a board of directors?
+What qualifications are required to volunteer to sit on a board of directors?

 Each board has its own values, missions, and goals.
 Qualifications may include: